Gauss Principle in Incompressible Flow: Unified Variational Perspective on Pressure and Projection: Physical implications and insight

 and the first order optimality condition becomes

 so \emph{the optimizer $u_t^\star$ is invariant}.
 Likewise $p=\widetilde P_F+\widetilde P_R$ is unchanged.
-Hence putting the circulation parameter $\Gamma$ ``inside $P_R$'' or “inside $P_F$’’ produces the same physical $(u_t^\star,p)$; the split has a one‑parameter family of representatives.
-This is why $P_R$ is not unique \emph{a priori}.
+The formal decomposition $p = P_F + P_R$ therefore admits a family of representatives for any given total pressure $p$: the equations alone do not fix the split.